inodb/spectrum-viz-website/docs/mira/loading-data.md

 Using the loaders will populate Elasticsearch with:

-- Cell type, cluster, and tSNE dimension data for each cell
+- Cell type (plus probabilities) and UMAP dimension data for each cell
 - Gene expression (normalized log counts) for each cell
 - Analysis metadata (patient ID and sample IDs)